Add an Ask Docs button

 window.Knoku?.ask('How does pricing work?')

-})If consent is required and not yet accepted, the panel opens on the consent screen first; the question is submitted after the user accepts.
+})If consent is required, the question is submitted after the visitor accepts.
 See Require consent before chat.